lhotanok/MeaLinker/data/solr/README.md

 # Setup

+## Prerequisite

+Docker installed: Docker - Get Started

 ## Solr server in Docker

-There are multiple ways how to run Solr in Docker container.
-We're using manual settings as described at [Solr Docker Github](https://github.com/docker-solr/docker-solr#getting-started-with-the-docker-image).
+There are multiple ways how to run Solr in a Docker container.
+We'll use manual settings as described at [Solr Docker Github](https://github.com/docker-solr/docker-solr#getting-started-with-the-docker-image).

 ```bash
 docker run -d -p 8983:8983 --name solr-mealinker solr:8